Country _ Name

 Market size for loan-giving-, factoring-, brokerage-, finetrading- and ancillary services and biggest companies in this business area

-ii) According to the statistics from PBOC, there were 6,453 microlending companies nationwide by the end of 2021.
-The loan balance was RMB941.5 billion (equivalent to approximately USD148 billion or EUR134 billion), with an increase of RMB55 billion (equivalent to approximately USD8.7 billion or EUR7.8 billion) compared to the previous year.
-At present, the biggest microlending companies are mainly those run by the big internet groups, such as Chongqing Ant Business Credit Co., Ltd. of Ant Group, and Chongqing Duxiaoman Small Loan Co. of Baidu etc.
+B. Since 2016, with the implementation of relevant regulations and the supervision of competent authorities, the microlending companies that have been poorly managed, non-compliant, or operated in an irregular manner have gradually been phased out.
+According to the statistics from PBOC, there were 5257 microlending companies nationwide by the end of 2024.
+The loan balance was RMB753.3 billion (equivalent to approximately USD105 billion or EUR89.6 billion), with a decrease of RMB14.8 billion (equivalent to approximately USD2.1 billion or EUR1.8 billion) compared to the previous year.
+At present, most microlending companies in China are concentrated in Jiangsu Province, Chongqing province and Guangdong Province.
+The biggest microlending companies are mainly those run by the big internet groups, such as Chongqing Ant Consumer Finance Co., Ltd. of Ant Group, JD.com Asia Devel Opment Limited of JD and Psbc Consumer Finance Co., Ltd. of China Post etc.

 Additional comments regarding the economic situation for loan-giving-, factoring-, brokerage-, finetrading- and ancillary services or what FinTech’s must be aware of in this business area